Pranjali-d/Workplace-Analytics_Dashboard/README.md

 Why it matters?
 <br> High levels of collaboration during working hours can force spillover collaboration into after-hours time, eroding employee morale and contributing to burnout over time.

-Insights:<br>- Operations engineering   organizations have the highest after-hours collaboration.<br> - correlations appear to exist between percentage of workweek in collaboration and after-hours collaboration hours.
+Insights:<br>- Operations engineering   organizations have the highest after-hours collaboration.
+<br> - Correlations appear to exist between percentage of workweek in collaboration and after-hours collaboration hours.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------